Nervous System Dysregulation: Why Won’t My Anxiety Go Away?

 How to Cope with Anxiety

-1. Breathing Exercises to Calm the Body
+1. Deep Breathing Exercises to Calm the Body

 Try this simple exercise: Inhale deeply through your nose for four seconds, hold for four seconds, exhale slowly for four seconds, and pause for four seconds before inhaling again.
 Repeat this process several times to help your body shift out of fight-or-flight mode.